How Sui Differs from Other Blockchains

 Contrary to many traditional blockchains, Sui does not make strong synchrony assumptions on the network.
 This means that Sui maintains its security properties under bad network conditions (even excessively bad), network splits/partitions, or even powerful DoS attacks targeted on the validators.
 Sustained network attacks on synchronous blockchains (i.e., most proof-of-work based blockchains) can lead to double-spend of resources and deadlocks.

 Efficient local read operations

 In traditional blockchains, families are ordered with respect to each other to totally order transactions.
 This then requires querying a massive blob for the precise information needed.
-Disk I/O thus becomes a performance bottleneck, and some blockchains now require SSD drives on their validators as a result.
+Disk I/O can become a performance bottleneck.

 Easier developer experience